Revealing tensions in neutron star observations with pressure anisotropy: Methods

 To establish an informed prior on supranuclear matter, which is important for probing the anisotropy manifested in neutron stars, we first constrain nuclear parameters using terrestrial nuclear experiments.
 The results are then incorporated as priors on the nuclear empirical parameters when analyzing astrophysical data.

-Tab.~\ref{tab:nuclear_constraints} shows the list of nuclear experimental constraints considered here to construct the informed prior.
-The constraints are similar to those in \cite{Tsang:2023vhh}, except for the exclusion of PREX-II~\citep{PREX:2021umo} due to its apparent tension with other experiments, as discussed in detail in Sec.~III C of~\cite{Koehn:2024set}.
+Tab.~\ref{tab:nuclear_constraints} lists the nuclear experimental constraints considered here to construct the informed prior on the nuclear empirical parameters.
+The constraints are similar to those in Ref.~\cite{Tsang:2023vhh}.
 In the following, we present a detailed account of the constraints on the symmetric and asymmetric components of the nuclear empirical parameters.